-We will continue to improve the performance of stores through offering sound retail management, Indigenous employment and training and a focus on the sale of healthy foods.
+We improve the performance of stores by offering sound retail management and Indigenous employment and training.

-We will deliver these objectives by working closely with our stakeholders, understanding the environments in which we work, whilst empowering others to achieve improved outcomes.
-The performance criteria in this Corporate Plan will be reported upon in Outback Stores' Annual Report for 2022-23.
+We achieve our objectives by working closely with our stakeholders, understanding the environments in which we operate, while empowering communities to achieve improved outcomes.
+The performance criteria in this Corporate Plan will be reported on in Outback Stores' Annual Report for 2023-24.